skywarth/annals-of-disco/medicine/physical/ailments.md

 - harmless, unless it is caused by a tear on cornea
 - They glow under eye exam.
 It could remind of a snowglobe
 - They only cause visual sympots like floaters (more than usual)
+- "Asteroid hyalosis is primarily an incidental finding seen during an eye exam and not an indicator of any problems"
+- If the amount floaters increase and obstruct the vision, a vitrectomy surgery could be conducted.
+But it is rather rare.

 ### Folliculitis
 - It can present itself on many different body parts.